aelkhamsi/geneticKnapsack/README.md

-# Genetic Algorithm for the Knapsack Porblem
+# Genetic Algorithm for the Knapsack Problem

 ## Problem